Tekken Tag Tournament

-is a spin-off of Namco's Tekken fighting game series.
-It is the fourth installment in the Tekken fighting game series.
+is a 1999 fighting game developed and published by Namco for arcades.
+It is a spin-off the Tekken series.
+Not canon to the main storyline, Tekken Tag Tournament features nearly all the characters in the previous Tekken games and introduces a two-on-two 'tag team' battle mechanic.
+It was released as an arcade game, before becoming a North American and European launch title for the PlayStation 2 in 2000.
+The arcade version ran on the same Namco System 12 board with a 32-bit engine as Tekken 3, while the ported home console version received upgraded graphics.

-Tekken Tag Tournament was released as an arcade game in 1999, before becoming a North American and European launch title for the PlayStation 2 in 2000.
-The arcade version operated similarly, but ran on a 32-bit graphics engine like Tekken 3.
-It received upgraded graphics when it was ported to the PlayStation 2.
-Its sequel Tekken Tag Tournament 2 was released in 2011.
+A follow-up, Tekken Tag Tournament 2, was released in 2011.
 A remastered version of the game titled Tekken Tag Tournament HD was released for the PlayStation 3 in November 2011, as part of Tekken Hybrid.

 Gameplay

 Continuing the fighting mechanics from Tekken 2 and 3, Tekken Tag Tournament sees players battling in teams of two characters.
 At any point in the match, the player can hit a tag button to swap out with their other fighter, allowing the resting fighter to recover some lost health.
 The tag can be implemented in many ways, such as in between combos or utilizing special throws.
-At times when a resting fighter's lifebar is flashing, that character can be tagged in to be given a temporary boost in strength.
-Unlike other tag games such as Capcom's Vs. series, players are defeated when only one of their fighters lose all of their health, requiring players to be strategic about tagging their fighters.
+At times when a resting fighter's life bar is flashing, that character can be tagged in to be given a temporary boost in strength.
+Unlike other tag games such as Capcom's Vs. series, players are defeated when only one of their fighters loses all of their health, requiring players to be strategic about tagging their fighters.
 In the event of a timeout, the team with the most accumulative health remaining wins the round.